 This solution is based on MSBuild, which is what Visual Studio uses under the covers to build your application.
 Knowledge of MSBuild is not required to follow this tutorial, but it might help make things easier to follow.

 This tutorial should work with these versions of Dotfuscator:

 - Windows 8 Appx packages: Dotfuscator Professional/Evaluation/Market Place Apps v4.9.8500 (October 2012) and newer

 This will not work with Dotfuscator Community Edition because it doesn’t support MSBuild or obfuscation of marketplace applications.

-Note: this is ONLY for Windows Store Applications, not for Windows Phone applications or any other package format, although the concepts could be adapted to work with other platforms.
+Note: this is ONLY for Appx packages, not for Silverlight packages or any other package format, although the concepts could be adapted to work with other platforms.

 To get to the point where everything just works, some initial setup is required.
 This involves manually editing some XML files, but should be fairly easy.
 Here is an overview of what must be done: